 Ah.
 So now, instead of being close to Daesah, Khoth’s close to me, Jace said.

 Indeed.
 Typhon chose well in Khoth as an Eromen relationship, Osiris stated simply.
 He likely did not tell Khoth’s parents because--

 They might have said no, Jace finished, and he didn’t want to risk that.

 Having Khoth’s affection and loyalty was more important than following convention, the Osiris finished.

 You know that doesn’t make me like him any more than before, Jace pointed out.

 Liking is irrelevant.
 It is necessary that you understand potential allies, the Osiris was sounding quite perspicacious.

 I like supporting people and having people around me that are morally fit, Osiris.
 Not someone who seduced Khoth when he was just a young man and messed him up for power!
-Jace pointed.
+Jace pointed out.

-In some cases, you will have no choice in the matter, the Osiris pointed out.
+In some cases, you will have no choice in the matter, the Osiris pointed out back.

 Jace passed inside the limousine with a nod at Typhon.
 He knew what the Osiris was saying was true.
 He wouldn’t always have a choice to pick as allies those who he approved of.
 The danger of the Khul was greater than that.